tristanbatchler/japan-blog/_posts/2023-02-06-tokyo-return.md

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/6.2" caption="Hair 'cut'...seems legit." %}

-We decided to visit Asakusa (浅草), a neighborhood we hadn't explored yet, and hoping to visit some temples and Tokyo Skytree (東京スカイツリー).
+We decided to visit Asakusa (浅草), a neighborhood we hadn't explored yet, and hoping to visit some temples and Tōkyō Skytree (東京スカイツリー).
 We took the train there and found ourselves in a bustling area full of shops and restaurants.
 It was chock-full of people because we were near Sensō-ji (浅草寺), Tokyo's oldest temple and one of its most significant.
 After wandering around we came across it and were captivated by its beauty, so we decided to explore it.

 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/7" %}
 {% include image-gallery.html folder="/assets/uploads/images/tokyo-return/7-part-2" %}